 - 1. The Contractor shall provide Withdrawal Management ASAM (Level 3.2-WM) to beneficiaries. - 2.
 Withdrawal Management services shall be determined by the Medical Director, LPHAs, by contracted and licensed physicians, or by nurse practitioners, as medically necessary, and in accordance with an individualized beneficiary's treatment plan. - 3.
-The components of Withdrawal Management services shall include intake, observation, medication services, care coordination and discharge services. - 4.
-For beneficiaries in Withdrawal Management, the Contractor shall provide case management services to coordinate care with ancillary service providers and facilitate transitions between LOCs.
+The components of Withdrawal Management services shall include intake, treatment planning, observation, medication services, care coordination and discharge services. - 4.
+For beneficiaries in Withdrawal Management, the Contractor shall ensure case management services to coordinate care with ancillary service providers and facilitate transitions between Levels of Care.